akekona/API-solo-project/README.md

 ## HSK Vocabulary Words (Learning Chinese with APIs)

-This repository explore the use of a CRUD API used to store and manipulate vocabulary words from the Hanyu Shuiping Kaoshi, Chinese literary language examiniation.
+This repository explores the use of a CRUD API used to store and manipulate vocabulary words from the Hanyu Shuiping Kaoshi, Chinese literary language examination.

 ### Database schema